 About the Writers' Series

-The public lectures are free and open to the public while the master classes are exclusively for Point Park University students.
+Public lectures are free and open to the public while the master classes are exclusively for Point Park University students.

-Spring 2015 Speaker Was National Best-Selling Novelist Stewart O'Nan
+National Best-Selling Novelist Stewart O'Nan

 O'Nan is the author of 15 novels including West of Sunset; The Odds; Emily, Alone; A Prayer for the Dying and Snow Angels, as well as several works of nonfiction, including, with Stephen King, the bestselling Faithful.

 His novel, Last Night at the Lobster, was a national bestseller and finalist for the Los Angeles Times Book Prize.
 O'Nan was born and raised in Pittsburgh where he lives with his family.

 Award-winning poet Marcus Wicker was a featured speaker at Point Park University Writers' Series.
 Wicker is the author of Maybe the Saddest Thing, selected by DA Powell for the National Poetry Series.